hernantz/blog/content/one-configpy-to-config-all.md

 +-------------------+---------------------------------------------------------------+
 |    code realm     |                   Devops/CM/Orchestraion realm                |
 +-------------------+---------------------------------------------------------------+
 ```

 If you use different tools when developing and when deploying, all these
 scripts and templates will start to increse in number.
 When that moment comes,
 there will be the temptation to delegate all this responsability to the app to
 "autoconfigure and install itself".

-Sometimes an app not only needs to be
+Sometimes an app not only needs to be configured, but it might need [other
-configured, but it might need other services to be running, so you'll have to
-replace an orchestration tool and a supervisor
+services to be running][1], so you'll have to replace an orchestration tool and
-(https://12factor.net/backing-services).
-This basically means that you will be
+a supervisor.
+This basically means that you will be replacing specialiced tools
-replacing specialiced tools with battle-tested ready-made solutions with your
+with battle-tested ready-made solutions with your own implementation.
+More
-own implementation.
-More code, mode problems.
-Ideally, a project should
+code, mode problems.

-support one build tool and use it for development and production.
-For example:
+Ideally, a project should support [one build tool][2] and use it for
-docker everywhere.
+development and production.
+For example: docker everywhere.

 The important thing to note here is that the application's code should not
 install dependencies or start services or export variables to the environment
-because mongo needs them.
+because an external service needs them.

+### Managing config changes

+consult template -> places template -> emits reload signal -> program picks up new config
+reload config signal (reload(config))
+Database based configuration can bring the chickend and egg problem, for a large system.
+Sqlite can be usefull for some programs, to store configuration provided by a non technical user (like screen resolution for counter strike).
+But for a program to scale in a cluster, it is better not to force any db/connector/table/etc, by just issuing a file and and accepting reload.

+how to dynamically update settings (process signals?)
+How to reload program when config changes with systemd?

 ## Proposed architechture